MarkXA/nidevconf/content/volunteers.md

 #### Exhibitors &amp; Catering (Martin)

 Addressing needs of exhibitors, and use of the Atrium space.
-Ensuring adequate supply of food, hot drinks, water and
+Ensuring adequate supply of food, hot drinks, water, crockery and utensils.

 #### Equipment &amp; After-Party (Phil)